PlayFlixo/playflixo/README.md

 ## About

-Flixo is a project for unblocked games designed for River Falls, WI high school students, however it is still in active development.
+Flixo is a project for unblocked games designed for River Falls, WI high school students, however, it is still in active development.

 ## Features